Unsupervised embedding of trajectories captures the latent structure of scientific migration: Supporting Information: Unsupervised embedding of trajectories captures the latent structure of scientific migration

-\paragraph*{S2 Text} There are many ways of modeling scientific mobility from bibliographic data, the first consideration being the unit of analysis.
+\paragraph*{S2 Text} Modeling scientific mobility requires many considerations.
+First, the unit of analysis must be set.
 Most studies of mobility have focused on \textit{country-level} mobility--the flows of researchers across nations~\autocite{sugimoto2017mostimpact, scellato2015migrant, robinson-garcia2018indicators, franzoni2012foreign-born}.
 Practically, country-level analyses benefit from higher reliability, such that idiosyncrasies and errors inherent to bibliographic databases are mitigated by this higher level of aggregation.
-Epistemically, country-level analysis is useful for national science governance who aims to understand the status of their country in the global landscape and make informed policy decisions.
-Analyses at lower levels of analysis are far less common. \textit{Regional}-level scientific mobility--the flow of researchers between regions or cities within or across countries has been only minimally studied~\autocite{vaccario2019mobility}, possibly due to lack of reliable long-term data and lack of policy relevance to national-level lawmakers. \textit{Organization}-level mobility has the potential to inform institutional policy and to understand the composition of mobility within a single country or region, especially as it relates to organization performance, prestige, and inequality~\autocite{albarran2017topeconomic, deville2014career, morgan2018prestige, clauset2015hierarchy}.
-However, affiliation disambiguation and noise in bibliometric data makes large-scale organization-level analysis challenging.
+Epistemically, country-level analysis is useful for national science governance which aims to understand the status of their country in the global landscape and make informed policy decisions.
+Analyses at lower units of analysis are far less common. \textit{Regional}-level scientific mobility--the flow of researchers between regions or cities within or across countries has been only minimally studied~\autocite{vaccario2019mobility}, possibly due to lack of reliable long-term data and lack of policy relevance to national-level lawmakers. \textit{Organization}-level mobility has the potential to inform institutional policy and to understand the composition of mobility within a single country or region, especially as it relates to organization performance, prestige, and inequality~\autocite{albarran2017topeconomic, deville2014career, morgan2018prestige, clauset2015hierarchy}.
+However, affiliation disambiguation and noise in bibliographic data makes large-scale organization-level analysis challenging.
 Here, we learn neural-network embeddings of scientific mobility at the level of organizations using a curated bibliographic database.
-These embeddings are robust to noise, and so are capable of representing clear structure even amid issues with organizational disambiguation.
+These embeddings are robust to noise, and so are capable of representing clear structure despite issues with organizational disambiguation.
 In doing so, embeddings also capture a more detailed understanding of mobility than has been previously studied.